Hughenden

 Mount Walker

-Just 10km south of Hughenden is Mount Walker, which has six lookouts scanning the district’s landscape.
+Just 10 km south, another memorable adventure among some of the best things to do in Hughenden is visiting Mount Walker, which has six lookouts scanning the district’s landscape.
 Its name is a little piece of history, as William Landsborough named the landmark after fellow explorer Frederick Walker.
 Mount Walker is approximately 478m above sea level, making it approximately 152m above the township of Hughenden.

 Sunrises and sunsets on Mount Walker are beautiful.
 The road is sealed to the top but there is a 16 per cent incline so the road is not recommended for large vehicles like motorhomes, buses, caravans and campers.